lirmm/waves-core/docs/user_doc/user_guide.rst

 Everything is made simple with help of dedicated back office entries.
-There, administrators firstly describe services in term of name, description, authors, citation links, edams ontology topics and operations, execution environment configuration (see “Execution adaptor”).
+There, administrators firstly describe services in term of name, description, authors, citation links, edams ontology topics and operations, Computing infrastructure configuration (see “Execution adaptor”).

 Once service main data are setup, administrators can configure precisely related submission to setup inputs, execution parameters, outputs, etc…